LeZest/Udacity_SDC_nanodegree/CarND-Traffic-Sign-Classifier-Project/Traffic Sign Classifier Report.md

 ![Traffic signs from internet][image4]

+I believe that the images that I have chosen are relatively easy to classify.
+They seem bright enough and easily distinguishable.
+Hence in my opinion, they should result in higher accuracy than the test images themselves.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).